Your Homestay Accommodation in Bristol

 Homes and customs are different all over the world.
 Try to be flexible.
 When you don’t know what to do, ask!
 Remember the accommodation is not a hotel.
 Do not expect everything to be done for you.
 Try to help if you can, as if you were at home.
 The most important thing is that you are happy in your accommodation in Bristol.
 Here are some guidelines to help you feel at home.

 Your room: you should have a bed, desk, lighting and somewhere to hang and put your clothes.
 If something is missing, please ask.
 In winter, central heating is provided but usually not overnight.
 If you are cold, ask for extra blankets.
-Your landlady will clean your room, but please keep it tidy and make your own bed.
+Your homestay host will clean your room, but please keep it tidy and make your own bed.

 Bathroom: Ask your homestay when it is convenient for you to have a bath or shower.
 Leave the bathroom clean and tidy and be careful not to get water on the floor.
 Sometimes the hot water supply may be limited so try not to spend too long in the shower!